Carbohydrate diet protects the heart

 An 80-year-old Tsimane has the same vascular age as a mid-50-year-old American

 As early as March 2017, the medical journal reported on this Tsimane Health and Life History Project and the in The Lancet published first results ( 4 ).
 At that time, more than 700 Tsimane between the ages of 40 and 94 had registered for a coronary CT in the next larger city for the project.
-It was found that 85 percent of those examined had no deposits in the blood vessels (coronary calcification) at all, only minimal deposits could be detected in 13 percent and only 20 percent had pronounced coronary sclerosis ( 3 ).
+It was found that 85 percent of those examined had no deposits in the blood vessels (coronary calcification) at all, only minimal deposits might be detected in 13 percent and only 20 percent had pronounced coronary sclerosis ( 3 ).

 The US population, on the other hand, showed in the Multi-Ethnic Study of Atherosclerosis The following results: Only 14 percent of those examined were free of deposits, 36 percent showed slight deposits, while 50 percent had heavy limescale deposits.

 With the Tsimane – according to the researchers – the first deposits appeared on average 24 years later than with an American.
-An 80-year-old Tsimane has about the same vascular age as a mid-50-year-old American, the medical journal quoted the scientists of the Tsimane Health and Life History Projects.
+An 80-year-old Tsimane has regarding the same vascular age as a mid-50-year-old American, the medical journal quoted the scientists of the Tsimane Health and Life History Projects.

 The path to civilization automatically leads to chronic diseases